halcy/Mastodon.py/docs/14_contributing.rst

 have are, so while I'm not going to implement every suggestion and do have some ideas of what does and does not make a good library, your feedback is, in fact, extremely valuable and welcome.

-If you're looking for some "starter issues" to address: Currently, we don't have support for much of any of the new 4.0.0 API endpoints implemented.
-Pick one and have a go, especially from the admin API.
-Tests are somewhat annoying to set up, as they need to run against a live mastodon instance - great if you can write them, but feel free to skip out on them, too, or just write them "in the dry" without actually running them and leaving that for someone else.
+If you're looking for some "starter issues" to address, have a look at CONTRIBUTING.md or TODO.md in the repository ( https://github.com/halcy/Mastodon.py ) and see if anything seems like you'd want to give it a try.

 Tests
 -----